 Acne.
 Tiny white bumps (milia) on the skin are possible after a chemical peel.
 Acne also commonly develops as treated skin heals — due to previous acne or the use of oily creams on newly formed skin.

 Infection.
-A chemical peel can cause a flare-up of the herpes virus — the virus that causes cold sores.
-Rarely, a chemical peel can lead to a bacterial or fungal infection.
+A chemical peel may cause a flare-up of the herpes virus — the virus that causes cold sores.
+Rarely, a chemical peel may lead to a bacterial or fungal infection.

 Preparation – Chemical Peels

 Before you have a chemical peel, your skin care specialist and/or doctor will likely: